ros-industrial/industrial_training/gh_pages/_source/session8/Introduction-to-Tesseract.rst

 Intro (Review Existing Code)
 ----------------------------
 Most of the infrastructure for a ROS node has already been completed for you; the focus of this exercise are Tesseract planner profiles and taskflow generators.
 You will notice that many files and packages are already provided for you.
-You could run the application as is, but you would get errors.
+You could run the application as is, but you may get errors.
 At this time we will explore the source code that has been provided.
 The following are highlights of what is included.

 #. ``snp_automate_2022/config/worcell_plugins.yaml``:
 	* This file contains all of the kinematic plugins and contact manager plugins for our application.
 A kinematic plugin configuration file like this is required to use Tesseract.
 Take a look at ``workcell.srdf`` to see how it gets incorporated into the project.